KCCG/wrangling-genomics/_episodes/03-trimming.md

 {: .output}

 We've now completed the trimming and filtering steps of our quality control process!
-Before we move on, let's move our trimmed FASTQ files to a new subdirectory within our `data/` directory.
+Before we move on, let's tidy up by moving our trimmed FASTQ files to a new subdirectory within our `data/` directory.

 ~~~